AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 If the property is missing, then the default is determined by the object being rendered.

 ## `"meta-version": 2`
-With version 2, the symbology object can be an ESRI Renderers JSON object.
+With version 2, the symbology object can be an esri Renderers JSON object.
 See the section on [Esri Objects](#esri-objects) below for more information.
 It is an error if the object has a `type` property of either `"simple"`, `classBreaks"`, or `"uniqueValue"` and does not produce a valid renderer object.
-If the symbology object is not ESRI renderer object, but is empty, or has one of the version 1 properties, it is treated as a version 1 symbology object.
+If the symbology object is not esri renderer object, but is empty, or has one of the version 1 properties, it is treated as a version 1 symbology object.

-When using an ESRI Renderer, it is on you to verify you are using the right type of symbol for the object being rendered (i.e a marker symbols like `esriSMS` for points and the line symbol `esriSLM` for track logs).
+When using an esri Renderer, it is on you to verify you are using the right type of symbol for the object being rendered (i.e a marker symbols like `esriSMS` for points and the line symbol `esriSLM` for track logs).